mukutchowdhury/Food-Finder-Front-End/README.md

 # HomePage
 - The homepage of Food Finder will welcome users with a clean and modern design
-- Users will see the main navigation menu with options like Home, Discover, About Us, My Account
+- Users will see the main navigation menu with options like "Enter Zipcode" and Sign in And Sing Up on the top right corner of the page
-- There will also be a large image showcasing different restaurants in Brooklyn to entice the users to explore the application
-- There will also be sections highlighting trending restaurants, special offers to catch the user's attention
-- A Search bar for the user to lookup restaurants by name
+- A Search bar for the user to look-up restaurants by zipcode

 # Login Page
 - Provides user with the ability to login to their accounts or register for a new account if they haven't already done so
-- Users will be prompted to enter thier email address and password to login
+- Users will be prompted to enter their email address and password to login
 - The login page will have validation to make sure the email address is in the correct format and that the password meets any specified requirements
 - Once logged in the users will be able to use all of the tools

 # Sign Up Page
-- User will enter Full Name
-- User will enter email address
-- User will enter username
-- User will enter password
-- User will enter repeat password
+- User will enter First Name, Last Name, Email, Password
-- Have a button "Sign Up"

-(We will add more features throughout the semester here)
+- Sign up Button to take them back to the home page as a customer

+# Vendor Page
+- Now in a restaurant owner mode, the ownser is able to create a new restraunt
+- The following information is requred to add the restaurant to the page: Name, Address, Zipcode, ImageURl, Phone, Cuisine, Keywords, Category, Opening Hours, Closing Hours
+- The ImageUrl of any website can be inserted into the box
+- Ability to delete and add a Restaurant menu

+# Restaurant View Page
+- Able to create a a menu item after putting in the following information: Name, Description, Price, Category, Image
+- All of the information must be entered to move on to the next page
+- Once the restaurant is clicked, it goes to the view page and the user is able to leave the restaurant a review
+- There is a comment section and the Rating section.
+The Rating is able to go up till 5.